rotcivegaf/mooniswap_orders/README.md

 1. If the amount goes up the 1100(minReturn) To Token the order was execute and accept as maximum 1200(maxLoss) To Token
 2. If the amount goes down the 900(maxLoss) To Token the order was execute and accept as minimum 800(minReturn) To Token

+Finally, there an another issue, if we have a Stop Loss Limit Order, somebody can manipulate the price to execute this order(Front Running).

 ### Ropsten Contracts Addresses